aalexandrov/materialize/doc/developer/overview.md

 ### Determinism

 Operator logic should be deterministic.
+This implies that all expressions provided to the dataflow layer should correspond to deterministic expressions.
-For example, the `Filter` operator will use a predicate to retain or discard updates; if the predicate produces different results on the insertion than it does on the deletion, the operator no longer correctly implements the `Filter` operator.
+For example, the `Filter` operator uses a predicate to retain or discard updates; if the predicate produces different results on the insertion than it does on the deletion, the operator no longer correctly implements the `Filter` operator.
-The `Map`operator
-Imagine an expression that consults the current time, or a random number generator; repeated evaluation of the expression may produce different results that do not result in
+Alternatively, imagine an expression that consults the current time, or a random number generator, being used within the function passed to a `Map` operator; repeated evaluation of the expression on the same input `Row` will produce different results.
-All expressions provided to the dataflow layer should correspond to deterministic expressions.

 ### Asynchronous / cooperative scheduling